mpourmpoulis/PythonVoiceCodingPlugin/README.md

 * is partly customizable.
 If you find yourself using certain commands with some given parameters often and want a shorthand smaller command, you can always follow my commented banana example:)

-As I said, far from perfect but nonetheless an out-of-the-box solution which I hope to be helpful for beginners to get up to speed and a step towards the right direction.
+As I said, far from perfect but nonetheless an out-of-the-box solution which I hope to be helpful ,especially for beginners to get up to speed , and a step towards the right direction.
 I hope you enjoy using it as much as I have enjoyed coding it:)

 ## Release and Version